cloud professional services

 CI\CD for Secrets

-Even if we do get this problem solved we need to keep the secrets safe and well encrypted so no one could access them.
+Even if we do solve this problem, we need to keep the secrets safe and well-encrypted so no one could access them.

-In my case, the application is running on EC2 instances, behind a Load Balancer and the solution is customized for this architecture.
-The Application looks for a secrets file hosted on each server.
+In this case, the application is running on EC2 instances, behind a Load Balancer and the solution is customized for this architecture.
+The application looks for a 'secrets' file hosted on each server.

 Prerequisites for this Solution